AmeenNoor/worldscape-adventure/README.md

 ## User Experience (UX)
 ### User storis

-1. As a user, I want to easily navigate through the website, so I can find the information I need.

-2. As a user, I want to learn about ActiveBeat Center and its offerings, so I can understand if it meets my fitness needs.

-3. As a user, I want to find information about the different membership options, so I can choose the one that suits me best.

-4. As a user, I want to access the contact information of ActiveBeat Center, so I can get in touch with them if needed.

-5. As a user, I want to explore the different classes offered by ActiveBeat Center, so I can choose the ones that interest me.
+1. As a player, I want to find a clear and understandable main menu with options like "How to Play," "Play Game," "Game Statistics," and "Exit" for easy navigation.

-6. As a user, I want to easily access the social media pages of ActiveBeat Center, so I can stay updated on their activities and events.
+2. As a player, I want to access straightforward instructions when choosing "How to Play" from the main menu, ensuring I can quickly grasp the game's mechanics.

+3. As a player, I want a user-friendly "Play Game" menu where I can select whether to guess a country, city, or landmark name, and the ability to return to the main menu.

+4. As a player, I want smooth and engaging gameplay, with clear feedback on guessed letters and an enjoyable way to reveal the hidden name.

+5. As a player, I want a simple "Game Statistics" section that displays the number of games played, games won, and games lost, allowing me to easily track my progress.

 ### Design
 - #### Colors